 Pricing Activities.
 We seek to secure price increases necessary to offset increased costs.
-During the fourth quarter of 2003, we implemented a broad-based pricing initiative across all lines of our business.
-During 2004 and 2005 we secured further broad-based price increases to offset various escalating capital and operating costs, including fuel.
-Price increases continue to be a major component of our overall operating strategy.
+During the fourth quarter of 2003, we implemented a broadbased pricing initiative across all lines of our business.

 Long-Term Contracts.
 We seek to obtain long-term contracts for collecting solid waste in high-growth markets.
 These include exclusive franchise agreements with municipalities as well as commercial and industrial contracts.
 By obtaining such long-term agreements, we have the opportunity to grow our contracted revenue base at the same rate as the underlying population growth in these markets.
 For example, we have secured exclusive, long-term franchise agreements in high-growth markets such as Los Angeles, Orange and Contra Costa Counties in California, Las Vegas, Nevada, Arlington, Texas, and many areas of Florida.
 We believe that this positions our company to experience internal growth rates that are generally higher than our industry's overall growth rate.
 In addition, we believe that by securing a base of long-term recurring revenue in growth markets, we are better able to protect our market position from competition and our business may be less susceptible to downturns in economic conditions.